How to Choose the Right 'Boss' For Your Part Design

 Boss Configurations Vary

 A typical boss is an open-topped cylinder, essentially a round rib (see figure 1a).
-Standard guidelines suggest that its wall thickness be between 40 and 60 percent of the thickness of the wall from which the boss rises.
-If your design requires more strength than this guideline would provide, you should consider ways to strengthen the boss without thickening its walls.
-The most common of these is to surround the boss with gussets to support and strengthen its walls (see figure 1b).
+Standard guidance suggests its wall thickness should be between 40 and 60 per cent of the thickness of the wall from which the boss rises.
+If greater strength is required than this allows, consider strengthening the boss without thickening its walls.
+The most common approach is to surround the boss with gussets to support and stiffen the walls (see figure 1b).

-If a boss is part of a vertical wall, it should not create a thick area in the wall.
-Figure 1c shows an example of how this can be done.
-Similarly, if a boss is located close to a vertical wall, it may be tempting to tie the boss to the wall by filling the space between the boss and the wall, resulting in a thick area (see figure 1d).
-A better way to tie the boss to the wall is with one or more ribs (see figure 1e).
+If a boss forms part of a vertical wall, the design should avoid creating a thick section in that wall.
+An example is shown in figure 1c.
+Similarly, when a boss sits close to a vertical wall, filling the space between the boss and the wall may be tempting, but it creates a thick area (see figure 1d).
+A better approach is to tie the boss to the wall with one or more ribs (see figure 1e).

-In some cases, Protolabs’ milling process may require that the walls of the boss be thicker than the standard 40 to 60 percent mentioned above.
-Unlike steel tools, which can use steel core pins to form the inside diameter of a boss, Protolabs forms both the outside diameter and the inside diameter of a boss with features of the aluminium mould.
-When cutting a mould for a relatively tall boss, we may not be able to use a sufficiently small-diameter cutter to create walls that thin.
-You can avoid the problem by reducing the height of the boss, allowing the use of smaller-diameter cutter.
-Or you may find that a small amount of sink in the wall surface opposite the boss is acceptable.
+In some cases, Protolabs’ milling process may require boss walls thicker than the standard 40 to 60 percent.
+Unlike steel tools that use core pins to form a boss’s internal diameter, Protolabs forms both the outside and inside diameters with features of the aluminium mould.
+When machining a relatively tall boss, a sufficiently small cutter may not be feasible to produce very thin walls.
+The issue can be mitigated by reducing the boss height to allow smaller diameter cutters, or a small amount of sink on the wall opposite the boss may be acceptable.

 Other Considerations

-There are two additional points to consider in designing bosses.
-As mentioned earlier, a boss is a circular rib, and like any rib, its walls—both inside and out—must be drafted to facilitate ejection.
-Depending on the height of the boss, this draft can be anywhere from a half degree to 3 degrees.
-If draft of the inside diameter of the boss is not acceptable, the boss can be moulded as a solid and the inside diameter drilled, by you, as a secondary operation.
-Also, because a boss is formed by a blind hole in the mould body, we may have to add vent pins to the rim of the boss to allow the escape of trapped gas during mould filling.
-Otherwise shorts or burns may form on the rim.
+There are two additional points to consider when designing bosses for injection moulding.
+A boss is a circular rib, and like any rib, both the inner and outer walls require draft to support reliable ejection.
+Depending on boss height, a draft angle of 0.5 to 3 degrees is typical.
+If draft on the internal diameter is not acceptable, the boss can be moulded as a solid and the internal diameter drilled as a secondary operation.
+Because a boss is formed by a blind hole in the mould body, vent pins may be added at the boss rim to allow trapped gas to escape during filling.
+Without adequate venting, short shots or burns may appear at the rim.
+As a manufacturing partner, we advise engineers on draft, venting and secondary operations to meet functional requirements and ensure consistent moulding.